 This easy Chocolate Chip Ice Cream is smooth, rich and creamy, and also does not require an ice cream maker.

 A homemade Chocolate pudding that is deliciously quick to make with only 4 ingredients.
 This easy eggless chocolate pudding comes together in 15 minutes and with a few hours to set it.

 Denser and creamier than ice cream, Kulfi is a traditional Indian sweet that comes in myriad exotic flavors.
 This simple kulfi recipe is made with khoya, and only takes a few minutes to put together.

 This homemade ice cream recipe is an easy and quick version of delicious ice cream made with only 3 ingredients.
 No cook, no churn and no ice cream maker required.
 This ice cream recipe yields a creamy, smooth and soft homemade ice cream without any ice crystals.

 This is an easy and simple recipe for a creamy, smooth homemade Chocolate Ice Cream that is made with cocoa powder, milk, brown sugar, sweetened condensed milk and whipping cream .
 The recipe also does not need any ice cream maker.

 Fresh fruit and a creamy vanilla custard sauce combine forces in this simple Fruit Custard recipe.
 Fruit custard is a popular Indian dessert.

 This easy and delicious homemade trifle recipe made with sponge cake, mixed fruits, custard and whipped cream is the perfect dessert to brighten up your dinner table.

-This Diwali Sweets Recipes post from the archives, first published in October 2013 has been updated and republished on 20 October 2022.
+This collection of Diwali Sweets Recipes from the archives was first published in October 2013.
+It has been updated and republished on November 2023.